 In here, milk is considered a super drink, and if you dare say anything bad about it, prepare for a shit storm of epic proportions.

 However, few months ago I started thinking about the effect of milk on testosterone levels.
-After all it comes out of a woman cows breasts, and is pretty high in mammalian estrogen.
+After all it comes out of a cows breasts, and is pretty high in mammalian estrogen.

 Would this off-set the pro-testosterone effects of all the macronutrients, minerals and vitamins in dairy products?
 Could milk actually end up reducing testosterone?